 Ways that homeowners can protect themselves from future storms

 If you are lucky enough to make it through a hurricane or other storm without apparent roof damage, it’s important to protect yourself in the future.

 There are a few things you can do:

 - Check your roof for damage and make sure it’s in good shape.
 A small problem can lead to a big one if the storm is strong enough.

-- If you have shingles that are missing or need replacing, replace them before hurricane season starts again!
+- If you have missing or need replacing shingles, replace them before hurricane season starts again!

 Frequently Asked Roof Storm Damage Questions

 Here are some of the most frequently asked questions we receive about roof storm damage:

 The best way to know if your roof is ready for the next hurricane or weather event is to have it inspected by a professional.

 If you’re looking for professional roof repairs in Louisiana, contact us at [your company] today!
 We offer free estimates and will be happy to answer any questions about your insurance coverage as well.